 Anderson joined TransUnion in 2010.
 She holds a master’s degree in mathematics and statistics from Loyola University Chicago.

 Stothard Deal develops and executes TransUnion’s product strategy for the personal lines property and casualty markets.
-Prior to joining TransUnion, Deal was a product director for Infinity Insurance.
-Deal also held product management roles for Nationwide Insurance and AIG, and was a product analyst for Superior Insurance.
+Prior to joining TransUnion, he spent 13 years in the insurance industry where he held various product management and development roles for Infinity Insurance, Nationwide Insurance, AIG and Superior Insurance.

 Deal holds a bachelor's degree in business administration from Georgia Southern University and an MBA from the University of Georgia.

-David Drotos leads the insurance marketing product development team and is the business owner and leader of the Quote Exchange.
-Drotos also provides thought leadership for the insurance division and frequently speaks at industry events.
+David Drotos leads product development for insurance marketing at TransUnion, creating unique data-driven solutions for digital, call center, lead generation and direct marketing.
+He also provides thought leadership for the insurance division and frequently speaks at industry events.

-Prior to TransUnion, Drotos spent 20 years in the insurance and financial services industries developing online marketing, sales and service programs for Direct General, Permanent General, Progressive Insurance and Key Bank.
+Prior to TransUnion, Drotos spent 20 years in the insurance and financial services industries at Direct General, The General, Progressive Insurance, Key Bank and New York Life, focused on developing leading online sales/service programs, digital marketing and lead generation.
 He holds a bachelor’s degree in music composition from Cleveland State University.

-Prior to TransUnion, McElroy was CEO and president of Balboa Insurance Group, a Bank of America company.
-He served as senior vice president for loan administration in the global home loans division for Countrywide Financial Corporation.
-He brings over 22 years of insurance and financial services experience.
+Prior to TransUnion, McElroy spent more than 11 years at Balboa Insurance Group, a Bank of America company, as CEO, President and Chief Operating Officer overseeing all aspects of the P&C operation, including underwriting, claims, reinsurance, risk management and sales.
+He served as Senior Vice President, loan administration for Global Home Loans, a joint venture between Countrywide Financial Corporation and Barclays in London.
+He brings nearly 30 years of insurance and financial services experience to the organization.
 McElroy received a bachelor’s degree in economics from the University of Nebraska – Lincoln.